Mercy-nenoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display directory content in long format
+Display the content of current directory, including hidden files